 - The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - 3.
-Windows 10 users: Click "Start" and then "Explorer".
-Next, in the sidebar, click "PC".

-Windows 8.1, Windows 8 users: Click "Desktop" and then "Explorer".
+If this happens, disconnect and then reconnect the USB cable. - Windows 8.1, Windows 8 users: Click "Desktop" and then "Explorer".
 Windows 7, Windows Vista users: Click "Start" and then "Computer".